Source code

 nameargumentsreturns

-Compute the gradient, from the values in the given array,
+Compute the gradient, from UNIT-SPACED x-values and y-values in the given 1-dimensional array,

 using the 5-point Central Difference, which produces an accuracy of order 4.